sarastokes/AOData/README.md

 ### Dependencies
 - MATLAB (developed in 2022a, compatible with 2021a and 2021b)
 - The core classes do not require additional toolboxes.
-Some of the examples in `\packages` require the Signal Processing Toolbox and Image Processing Toolbox.
+Some of the examples in `\packages` require the following additional MATLAB toolboxes: Signal Processing, Image Processing and Symbolic Math.

 ### Included 3rd party toolboxes:
 (Currently, these may only be necessary for packages)